Families can hit the slopes on Whiteface Mountain.

 Outdoor Things to Do in Lake Placid This Winter

 The site of the 1980 Olympic Alpine skiing events is one of the highest peaks in New York State with terrain suiting skiers of all abilities.
-As of January 2021, the mountain remains at limited capacity and group lessons are restricted to immediate family members.
+Be sure to buy lift tickets in advance!

 If downhill skiing isn’t your speed, why not try one of Lake Placid’s groomed cross country tracks?
 You can try at the Olympic center at Mount Van Hoevenberg or at Cascade X-C Ski Center.
 The centers boast a combined 43 miles of cross country trails as well as warming huts, a ski shop, and a pub for food and drink.

 Have a tube race with your family on Saranac Lake.

 What winter destination is complete without a snow tubing venue?
 Visitors to Lake Placid will find tubing at Mount Pisgah at Saranac Lake.
 Two lanes are even set up for tube races.